 Medical aid contributions, expenses and credits

 The full medical scheme contribution made by the employer is taxed as a fringe benefit in the hands of the employee.
-The amount is then deemed to be medical scheme contributions made by the employee.
+The amount is then deemed to be a contribution made by the employee.